-Our Esther project debuted on April 25th.
-Our first 4 girls had their first training session and are excited to learn more about getting jobs, writing resumes and interviewing.
+Our Esther project debuted on April 25th, 2021.
+Our first 4 girls had their first training session and were excited to learn more about getting jobs, writing resumes and interviewing.

-In 2020 we will be focusing our attention to teaching groups of young women the skills of entrepreneurship, self-confidence, sexual assault prevention and the skills necessary to obtain and maintain careers.
+In 2021 we focused our attention on teaching groups of young women the skills of entrepreneurship, self-confidence, sexual assault prevention and the skills necessary to obtain and maintain careers.

-The mission of the Esther project is to support underprivileged, high-ranking girls graduating the 12th grade and heading to college.
-The goal is to empower them to lead a life which they are prepared to make the best decisions possible for themselves and their community.
+The mission of the Esther project is to support girls that are preparing for college, are disadvantaged, and yet have high academic standing.
+The goal of Esther is to empower these young women to self direct their lives so that they are prepared to make the best decisions possible for their personal lives as well as their lives in community.

 Direct beneficiaries: Girls graduating high school and headed to college.

-Indirect beneficiaries: By helping women empower themselves we can help the family, the city, and the nation!
+Indirect beneficiaries: By helping women empower themselves, we can help entire nations!